 For dinner with friends, you power that dimmer switch to a medium intensity that can simulate a high-end restaurant.
-This lets you enjoy the beauty of your food and clearly see your guests for conversation.
-Once dinner is over, you may shut off the BBQ task lighting and dim the lights for after dinner drinks.
-You can also dim the lights enough to keep visibility but allow for a firepit, fireplace or candles to provide ambiance mood lighting as well.
-At the end of the night, you may have the lights brighter for end of the nigh cleanup.
-Then at the end of the night a subtle hint that its lights out time.
-The more control you have in your patio lighting the most options you will have to create the perfect atmosphere.
+This lets you enjoy the beauty of your food and see your guests for conversation.
+Once dinner is over, you may shut off the BBQ task lighting and dim the lights for after-dinner drinks.
+You can also dim the lights enough to keep visibility but allow for a firepit, fireplace, or candles to provide ambiance mood lighting as well.
+At the end of the night, you may have the lights brighter for the end of the night clean up.
+The more control you have in your patio lighting the more options you will have to create the perfect atmosphere.

 Structural Safety of Outdoor Lighting

 Due to outdoor lightings’ obvious use of electricity, you do not want to tackle a project like this as a DIY.
 You want to ensure your patio lighting is safe for you and your guests.
 This includes wiring and any permits that may be necessary.
 This also covers the methodology you use to affix the lighting fixtures, conduit, or wire to your home or patio structure.
 A licensed lighting contractor is the best way to ensure your work is safe and backed by a professional.
 After all, this is your home, family, and friends we’re ensuring safety for.
 Also, a skilled landscape lighting installer will create a clean installation thus hiding the wiring and or conduit out of visual sight.

 You want to keep positioning above head level – over the 6-foot mark.
 You also do not want to be focusing fixtures that shine directly in your eyes.
 By correctly angling fixtures downward you can avoid direct glare.
 Also, the use of fixtures with adjustable glare shields help to avoid this unwanted harsh glare.